shivam842/Trevo/README.md

 ## Technology Stack

-Trevo is built with modern Android development technologies to ensure a robust and maintainable codebase:
+WanderView is built with modern Android development technologies to ensure a robust and maintainable codebase:

 - **Kotlin**: A modern, expressive language for Android development.
 - **Jetpack Compose**: Android’s modern toolkit for building native UI, enabling rapid development with less code.